-The Council undertook a physicochemical sampling survey of the receiving water quality upstream and downstream of the oxidation ponds, and of the effluent from the oxidation ponds during late autumn under relatively low river flow conditions.
-This survey was delayed due to no discharge from the system under very dry late summerautumn conditions.
-The sampling sites are shown in Figure 2 (Section 3) of this report.
+The Council undertook a physicochemical sampling survey of the receiving water quality upstream and downstream of the oxidation ponds, and of the effluent from the oxidation ponds during late summer under very low river flow conditions.
+The sampling sites are shown in Figure 3 (Section 3) of this report.
 The samples were analysed for temperature, pH, conductivity, chloride, dissolved oxygen, total and filtered uninhibited biochemical oxygen demand, turbidity, suspended solids, dissolved reactive phosphorus, ammonia and faecal coliform bacteria by the Council laboratory.
 Further receiving water physicochemical sampling, required by the renewed consent conditions, was undertaken at two sites at the time of the other two inspections.